LTKFoundation/clinic_booking_project/README.md

 9. Replies to comment from User.
 10. Write "article" to publish on my profile page/public page.
 11. Using Client Booking Dashboard:
-	i.
-View the dahboard showing list of upcoming User and their booked timeslot. ii.
+	a.
+View the dahboard showing list of upcoming User and their booked timeslot.
+	b.
 When there are client come without booking.
-Easily enter their name into the next available timeslot. iii.
+Easily enter their name into the next available timeslot.
+	c.
 When a User with BOOKING show up.
+		i.
 Enter their booking code to verify.
 If the code is correct.
-BOOKING TIME SLOT update status as "ARRIVED" (change color to green maybe) iv.
+BOOKING TIME SLOT update status as "ARRIVED" (change color to green maybe) ii.
+If there is no information on User profile.
+Doctor can add the following additional (optional) info about User:
+			*.
+Date of Birth
+			*.
+Gender
+			*.
+Address
+	d.
 If a User not show up after BOOKED time has passed.
 Status of that timeslot update to not show up (color changes to RED)
 12. View Reports:
 	i.
 Summary Report showing all client served in day/week/month.
 Client are seperated by online booking and no booking ii.
 More additional report here...